jaclu/spd/README.md

   takes one to a couple of minutes, depending on how many apks you install.
     - If user was defined, displays a reminder to set the user password if it has not been set yet.
 - Set the user password if requested to do so, following the instructions.
-- Usage once bin/deploy-ish is completed.
-    - default FS
-        - For local access, just do su - {your username}
-    - AOK FS
-        - For local access just exit the current session and login as {username} with or without password, depending on if one was set.
-    - Common for both
-        - For ssh access, asuming you have activated sshd, as soon as "sshd listening on port: xx" is displayed, you can login using the displayed port.
-Normally the intended user also must have a password defined.

 ### export / import FS